 When does UK SRS become mandatory?

-UK SRS S21 mandatory application is proposed under FCA CP26/53 for listed companies in UKLR 6/14/15/16/22 from accounting periods beginning on or after 1 January 2027.
+UK SRS S2 proposed mandatory application is proposed under FCA CP26/53 for listed companies in UKLR 6/14/15/16/22 from accounting periods beginning on or after 1 January 2027.
 UK SRS S11 applies on a comply-or-explain basis from 1 January 2029.
 Scope 3 emissions disclosure has comply-or-explain availability from 1 January 2028.
 See UK SRS Timeline for cornerstone coverage.

 When will the FCA finalise CP26/5 rules?

 The FCA expects to publish a Policy Statement on CP26/53 in autumn 2026, with final rules effective 1 January 2027.
 The consultation closed on 20 March 2026 with 209 responses received.
 FCA has authority to implement under FSMA 2000 without further parliamentary approval.
-See UK SRS Regulations for the broader regulatory framework.
+See UK SRS Legislation for the broader regulatory framework.

 When will UK SRS be mandatory for private companies?